GuYan66/ICASSP2026-SMCCS/README.md

 * (A) SMCCS-Net
   <img src="figure1.png">

-## Installation

-Run `pip install -r requirements.txt` in the root directory of the project.

 ## Training

 * The RegDB and SYSU-MM01 datasets are publicly available, which can be find at [paper 1](https://scholar.google.com.hk/scholar?hl=zh-CN&as_sdt=0%2C5&q=+RGB-infrared+cross-modality+person+re-identification&btnG=) and [paper 2](https://scholar.google.com.hk/scholar?hl=zh-CN&as_sdt=0%2C5&q=Person+recognition+system+based+on+a+combination+of+body+images+from+visible+light+and+thermal+cameras&btnG=).